This section identifies the groups and communities that are commonly targeted by fraudsters.

 To attract investors from the community, the fraudsters offer exclusive investment opportunities, or link the schemes back to a shared country of origin or religious organization.
 People who feel there is something wrong with the investment are discouraged from reporting it to the authorities.

 New immigrants are at risk as they may be more isolated from the larger community and could be less likely to seek outside advice.
-Members of ethnic communities who are looking to help people can also targeted in a fraudster’s scheme.
+Members of ethnic communities who are looking to help people can also be targeted in a fraudster’s scheme.

 Since pre-retirees are working and living an active life, there are many techniques fraudsters can use to lure these people into their schemes.
 It may be through advertising, an investment seminar, or at a work or community event.